jtbrown21/AI_Monthly_Reporting/README.md

 # SF Domain Reports

 A modular webhook handler for generating and managing SF Domain performance reports.
-This application receives webhooks from Airtable, reads rollup values directly from the My SF Domain Reports record, generates HTML reports, and hosts them on GitHub Pages.
+This application receives webhooks from Airtable, reads rollup values directly from the My SF Domain Reports record, generates HTML reports, and hosts them on a custom domain (https://app.agentinsider.co).
 The generated report URL is written back to the same Airtable record.

+> **Note:** As of June 2025, reports are no longer hosted at the default GitHub Pages domain.
+All reports are now available at your custom domain: https://app.agentinsider.co

 ## Features